 The traffic division provides and maintains traffic control devices for the safe and orderly movement of vehicles on City streets.
 This involves the installation of traffic signs and signals, plus the maintenance of visible lane markings and crosswalks.

-The City of Columbia signal system consists of 44 signalized intersections.
+The City of Columbia signal system consists of 49 signalized intersections with LEDs.
 Maintenance is a major factor for ensuring the safety of motorists and pedestrians as well as efficiency in travel.
 The traffic signal technicians are responsible for the installation, operation, and repair of the traffic signals and their associated electronic equipment.
 These technicians are also responsible for testing all new cabinets and components in the shop before installing it on the street.
 This is done via one of two test cabinets and our test board inside the shop.
 We have a preventative maintenance program in place that is ran weekly; this program ensures that each of our signals is checked for any problems once per month.
-Each year the City replaces approximately 300 bulbs which burn out during operation.
 The traffic signal crews are also responsible for all overhead street name markers and signage.
 Other duties include maintaining a database of equipment repairs, and determining the future operating needs in the area of equipment and supplies.

 Signs & Markings

 The Sign and Marking crew installs and maintains pavement markings such as: